Grand Theft – California Penal Code Section 487

 Our criminal defense lawyers could use a variety of legal defenses based on the specific circumstances of your case.
 Every case of Penal Code 487 grand theft is unique, but the most common defense includes an argument of lack of intent.
 The main element of the crime in a PC 487 grand theft offense is intent.

-If we can make a reasonable argument and cast doubt that you had specific intent to steal another person's property, you may be able to avoid a conviction.
+If we can make a reasonable argument and cast doubt on your specific intent to steal another person's property, you may be able to avoid a conviction.

 Perhaps it was an honest mistake.
 Grand theft requires that you unlawfully intend to take someone's property.
 We might be able to use an accident defense.

-If you have been charged with a grand theft crime, it is very important that you consult with a Los Angeles criminal defense attorney immediately, as it is a very serious matter.
+If you have been charged with a grand theft crime, you must consult with a Los Angeles criminal defense attorney immediately, as it is a very serious matter.
 Grand theft charges require deft and experienced handling by a skilled defense lawyer who is intimately familiar with criminal law and who can negotiate with the court.

 There is a possibility if there is a conviction that, alternatives to jail time can be sought, such as probation or counseling, so having a seasoned attorney representing your case may be your best chance to take advantage of those alternatives.
 Don't risk a conviction that can affect the rest of your life, contact our caring and compassionate attorneys right away.